 - Head of Clinical Research - Professor Robert Booy MBBS (Hons), MSc, MD, FRACP, FRCPCH

 - Medical Manager - Vaccine Trials - Dr Leon Heron MBChB, FRCPA, FAFPHM

 - Clinical Research Fellow - Dr Jane Ho BMed, DCH, MPH

-- Clinical Research Fellow - Jean Li-Kim-Moy MBBS (Hons), Dip Paed, FRACP
+- Clinical Research Fellow - Dr Jean Li-Kim-Moy MBBS (Hons), Dip Paed, FRACP

 - Epidemiologist - Harunor Rashid MBBS, DCH, MD

-- Senior Research Officer - Dr Iman Ridda MBBS, BHSc, MPH, PHD
+- NHMRC Clinical Research Fellow - Dr Iman Ridda MBBS, BHSc, MPH, PHD

 - Research Nurse - Ms Elizabeth Hayles RN